Vehizoma/basic-trading-bot/README.md

 # basic-trading-bot
-Basic python script using python-binance for educational purposes
+Basic python script using python-binance for trading real money